-The development and legal background of the Tailoring Rule were previously discussed in the Regulatory Context section in Chapter One of this Guide, so for further information on that topic, please refer to that section.
-In summary, a major stationary source emits or has the PTE any air pollutant in the amount of at least 100 or 250 tpy, depending on the source category.
+The development and legal background of the Tailoring Rule were previously discussed in the Regulatory Context segment in Section 1 of this Guide, so for further information on that topic, please refer to that section.
+In summary, a major stationary source emits or has the Potential to Emit (PTE) any air pollutant in the amount of at least 100 or 250 tpy, depending on the source category.
 The EPA recognized that statutory thresholds for PSD permitting are extremely low when applied to GHGs and would result in a flood of new permit applications that regulatory agencies and sources are not prepared to manage.
 Additionally, the permitting process is typically time consuming and expensive which would cause an undue burden on small to medium sized businesses and hamper economic development.
 For this reason, the EPA "tailored" the GHG emission thresholds to better fit GHGs.